mitchellciupak/mitchellciupak/README.md

 # Hi, I'm Mitchell 👋.
-I'm a DevOps/Cloud Engineer at NTT DATA.
+I'm a SDE at Comcast.
 Here you can check out some of my projects.
 Take a look at the other organizations that I manage or am apart of to see my open source contributions, mjc-s specific projects, or my archived repos.

 ## Certifications: